Updated August 27, 2019

 Rodney’s appeal for clemency is backed by people across the country, and grows everyday.
 A list of notable supporters can be found on the Clemency Supporters page.
 If you are a leader of a church or organization and would like to add your name to this list, please let us know.

-You can download, print, and mail the pdf or Word version to:
+You can download, print, and mail the pdf version to: